gaetanX21/KellyCriterion/README.md

 # KellyCriterion

-This small notebook presents the intuition behind the Kelly criterion and why it arises.It aims to bring intuitiveness to avery counter-intuitive result.
+This small notebook presents the intuition behind the Kelly criterion and why it arises.

+More broadly, it aims to bring intuitiveness to a notoriously counter-intuitive result, not to say paradox.